Volcaronitee1/volcaronitee1.github.io/faq.md

 subtitle: A list of good questions and bad answers.
 ---

-**1. Why not verify on ChatTriggers?**
+**1. Why stop maintaining on ChatTriggers?**

-The module was getting too large and I did not want to annoy them with verifying it.
-You can still use the version on ChatTriggers, but I just won't be updating that one.
+- It is much easier for me as a developer to only post to GitHub and maintain my website.
+The convenience of auto-updates still works if you download the [VolcAddons-1.0](https://raw.githubusercontent.com/Volcaronitee1/VolcAddons/main/forge/VolcAddons-1.0.jar) JAR file from our GitHub repo.

 **2. LF Rats**

-There will not be any rats, but I am as trustworthy as the next person so take that what you will.
+- There will not be any rats, but I am as trustworthy as the next person so take that what you will.
 Be sure to use trusted rat scanners such as [isthisarat.com](https://isthisarat.com/), or [RatRatter 2.0](https://ktibow.github.io/RatRater2/) to scan your JAR files for rats.

 **3. Setup did not work**